-CDFA will fund the highest scoring projects that result in permanent annual greenhouse gas emission reductions from handling dairy or livestock manure and maximize project co-benefits.
+CDFA will fund the highest scoring projects that result in permanent annual GHG reductions from handling dairy or livestock manure and maximize project cobenefits.

 CDFA will conduct two levels of review during the grant application process.
 The first is an administrative and financial review to determine whether grant application requirements are met and to ensure financial soundness and credibility of the dairy or livestock operation.
-The second includes a comprehensive technical review of greenhouse gas emissions reduction and an evaluation of the merits of the grant applications based on the scoring criteria.
-The AMMP Technical Advisory Committee (AMMP TAC) and technical subject matter experts from California academic research institutions will complete the second level review.
+The second includes a comprehensive technical review of GHG emissions reduction and an evaluation of the merits of the grant applications based on the scoring criteria.
+The AMMP Technical Advisory Committee (AMMP TAC) and technical subject matter experts from academic research institutions will complete the second level review.
 The AMMP-TAC consists of experts in dairy and livestock manure management from state agencies and academia.